-At the same time, recent findings show that several liquidity providers themselves are actually losing more money than they are making.
+Recent findings also show that several liquidity providers themselves are actually losing more money than they are making.

-Bull markets are ideal for earning profits from liquidity pools as there is typically a lot of trading activity during these times and the price of assets also go up, thus lowering your impermanent loss (as long as one of the assets in the liquidity pair is not a stablecoin).
+Bull markets present the best opportunity for earning profits from liquidity pools as there is typically a lot of trading activity during these times and the price of assets may also go up, thus lowering your impermanent loss (as long as one of the assets in the liquidity pair is not a stablecoin).

-In a bear market, on the other hand, impermanent loss could be far greater due to the market downturn.
-This is only true, however, when the fall in price is greater than the assets’ appreciation during the bull market.
+In a bear market, on the other hand, the risk of impermanent loss could be far greater due to the market downturn.
+This is only true, however, when the fall in price of one asset is greater than the pair’s appreciation.